ga-wdi-boston/api-token-auth/README.md

 ### Registering with the API

-#### Demonstration
+#### Demo

 First we'll test our command against an echo server to make sure we're sending the right data.
 There's no need to use an actual e-mail address and don't use anything you might want to actually use as a password.

 We'll use `scripts/sign-up[-json].sh` to run curl, first sending JSON then sending data the way the browser does by default.
 We'll see how the server treats both ways of sending data (it's all just strings) in a similar way.

 If we left out the `--include` flag we wouldn't see the response header.
 What's the benefit of using an echo server?

 #### Code along